 The MFA program covers emergency and medically necessary health care services, pharmacy services and products, and medical supplies provided at Kaiser Permanente facilities (i.e. hospitals, medical centers, and medical office buildings), at Kaiser Permanente outpatient pharmacies, or by Kaiser Permanente providers.
 Services that are not considered emergent or medically necessary as determined by a Kaiser Permanente provider include, but are not limited to cosmetic surgery or services, infertility treatments, retail medical supplies, surrogacy services, and services related to third party liability, or workers’ compensation cases.

 Please note, the MFA program is not a form of health insurance and can’t be used to subsidize premiums.
-For one example of how the program works, view this video story about the Simmons family, which received medical financial assistance after one parent and one of two children were diagnosed with Type 1 Diabetes.

 How can I learn more about the Medical Financial Assistance Program and how to enroll?